jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MeetingHomeCommitteeReport.md

     1. Fall Inspection Check List is a work in progress.

-        Furnace to be cleaned and serviced once a year—January
+        Furnace to be cleaned and serviced once a year-January

     1. Tentatively schedule  Inspection Thursday October 9, 2013 @5:00 PM